crxssed7/albert/README.md

 ## Hardcover

-Hardcover only allows API requests from localhost, meaning that you can only access the API from a development machine or a backend.
+Hardcover only allows API requests from localhost, meaning you can only access the API from a development machine or a backend.
 Unfortunately, you cannot access Hardcover from a frontend.

 ### Hardcover Proxy